Tommaso Amantini

 Tommaso Amantini (9 March 1625 – 1675) was an Italian sculptor and painter of the Baroque period.
-He was born in Urbania in the Marche region, and died in Rome.
+He was born in Urbania in the Marche region of Italy, and died in Rome.
 He studied with Bartoccini in Urbania, where he worked on maiolica.
-He then went to Borgo San Sepolcro to work with Federico Gioia In Rome he was part of the circle working for Bernini.
+He then went to Borgo San Sepolcro to work with Federico Gioia.
+In Rome he was a part of the circle working for Bernini.
 He created some of the sculptures for the oratory of Saint Catherine in Urbania.